bz017amina/RL_Optimizers_Project/README.md

 # 🚀 RL Optimizers Project

-This project investigates the impact of different optimization algorithms on the training of a **Deep Q-Network (DQN)** agent in the **CartPole-v1** environment.
+A comparative study on the impact of optimization algorithms on **Deep Q-Network (DQN)** training in the **CartPole-v1** reinforcement learning environment.

-## 📌 Overview

-Five optimizers are compared under identical experimental conditions:
+This project was developed as part of the **Optimization Algorithms** course in the Master's Program in Artificial Intelligence (DSBD & IA), Hassan II University of Casablanca.

+---

+# 📖 Project Overview

+The objective of this project is to analyze how different optimization algorithms influence the learning performance, convergence behavior, stability, and computational efficiency of a DQN agent.

+To ensure a fair comparison, all experiments were conducted under identical conditions.
+The **optimizer** is the only parameter that changes between experiments.

+---

+# 🧠 Optimizers Compared

 - SGD
 - SGD with Momentum